vlandham/captain_z/out/captain_z.md

 "I wouldn't be able to make it out of here before they attacked, even if I left now," Dr. Star respond, shaking her head.
 "Plus, if a battle is coming, I need to be here to help the hurt and wounded."

-It was true that there weren't many healers in the Port of Goodnews, and none was as skilled as Dr. Star. _But that didn't mean she should stay and risk her life,_ thought Captain Z.
+It was true that there were few healers in the Port of Goodnews, and none were as skilled as Dr. Star. _But that doesn't mean she should stay and risk her life,_ thought Captain Z.

 "If you take them now," Dr. Star suggested, "you could make it out fast enough to escape."